stripe/react-stripe-js/docs/migrating.md

 ## 4. Pass in the Element instance to other Stripe.js methods.

-`@stripe/react-stripe` does not have the automatic Element detection.
+React Stripe does not have the automatic Element detection.

 #### Before